 2. I ran a check in the Database and found that although SimpleTags plugin was disabled, there were more than a thousand redundant entires lying in the database tables.

 Lesson Learned #3: Always clean up your database and remove unnecessary tables, values and options.
 Perform this periodic cleanup time to time, like once in every 3 months.

-To fix this issue, I installed the clean options WordPress plugin and deleted all the option values of Simpletags from the Database.
+To fix this issue, I installed the Advanced database optimizer WordPress plugin and deleted all the option values of Simpletags from the Database.

 3. After rigorous checking in Awstats logs, I found that there is an unusual script being viewed a good number of times.

 I had no idea when I uploaded that script, but this script created thumbnails of all images across that site under a “cache” folder.
 I downloaded the cache folder to find more than 3000 images and thumbnails being created randomly.
 I checked the Archives.php file of my theme and found the culprit script being called from the Loop.